Michael Adams (email@example.com)

 Lynda Lopez (email@example.com)

 teaches French 3 and 4.
+She is the Executive Teacher for the Department of Foreign Languages.
 She earned her B.A. in Russian at Ferrum College (VA), her M.A. in Russian Literature at UIUC (IL), and earned her certification to teach French and Russian at the middle/high school level from UIUC.
 In addition to teaching French, she co-leads student language-based trips to France every other summer, and completed a second master's (in the online Global Studies in Education Master's degree program at UIUC), in Educational Policy Studies.
 Outside of school, her family (husband and two sons) keeps her on task.

 Dr. Elizabeth Majerus (firstname.lastname@example.org)